The Integrated Healthcare Collaborative

 Hypnotherapy is a skilled communication aimed at directing a person’s imagination in a way that helps elicit changes in some perceptions, sensations, feelings, thoughts and behaviours.
 In a typical hypnotherapy session the hypnotherapist and client will discuss the intended alterations or therapeutic goals desired.
 The hypnotherapist will ask questions about previous medical history, general health and lifestyle to decide on the best approach for the individual.
 Hypnotherapy may be found to be helpful for those seeking relief from a range of problems and is used alongside a person’s own willpower and motivation to seek a desired goal.
 It is often used to help relieve anxiety, aid sleeping, help to address bedwetting, address attitudes to weight, and help clients achieve behavioural change to stop smoking.
 It may also help with minor skin conditions that are exacerbated by stress and confidence issues, and may also be used to enhance performance in areas such as sport and public speaking.
 Hypnotherapy may help people to cope with and manage the relief of perceived pain.
 Hypnotherapy has also been used with both adults and children to help manage the pain associated with irritable bowel.
 There is evidence to support its use in this condition for both adults and children and the National Institute for Health and Clinical Guidance (NICE) recommends the NHS should consider referring patients for hypnotherapy if their irritable bowel is persistent and has failed to respond to simple prescribed medicine.

 Kinesiology was originally developed by an American chiropractor called George Goodheart.
-He found that by testing muscle response before and after he made chiropractic corrections he achieved better results for his patients.
-Over time he was able to make a connection between various muscles and acupuncture meridians.
-By testing these muscles the kinesiologist can get a picture of what is happening in your meridian system and how this may be affecting you.
+He found that by testing muscle response before and after he made chiropractic corrections, he achieved better results for his patients.
+Over time he was able to make a connection between various muscles and acupuncture meridians, whilst each acupuncture meridian is an indicator for specific organs, emotions and nutrition in Traditional Chinese Medicine.
+By testing these muscles, the kinesiologist can get a picture of what is happening holistically in your meridian system and how this may be affecting you.
 Kinesiology can be seen as a blend of the principles of Traditional Chinese Medicine and western techniques which enable a kinesiologist to treat you as an individual.
 Kinesiology uses a range of gentle yet extremely powerful techniques and allows the kinesiologist to draw on other healing techniques and modalities and integrate them into the session where appropriate and indicated by the muscle response.

 Naturopathy is a philosophy and holistic healthcare system that recognises the healing power of nature present in all living things.
 As an holistic system it aims to promote and restore health by employing various natural treatment approaches that may include: naturopathic nutrition, lifestyle advice, hydrotherapy, physical therapy, naturopathic psychosocial support and other appropriate techniques.
 Naturopathic practitioners interpret presenting symptoms as the individual’s unique response to physical, emotional, environmental or genetic stress factors which can be identified by asking about your family history.
 The practitioner’s role is to identify these underlying causes and to promote the inherent self-healing power within the individual.
 Naturopathy is also a way of life and the naturopath will help empower individuals through education about lifestyle, diet and exercise.